 - Brexit and EU issues – trying to make the best of things since the 2016 referendum (and up until then, writing about and in favour of the EU before it was too late)

-- the (parlous) state of Labour and centre-left politics – including general policy, political strategy, foreign policy and ethical issues
+- centre-left politics – including general policy, political strategy, foreign policy and ethical issues

-- Scotland, Northern Ireland and the management of the Union at large – including constitutional and Brexit issues
+- Scotland, Northern Ireland and the Union at large – including constitutional and Brexit issues

 - how our democracy is working and our political culture is faring – from democratic reform to the role of Parliament